 There are a wide range of opportunities to sign up for 5K runs, especially when the weather is nice.
 Setting a fitness goal like running a given distance can help employees get motivated to train.
-You can even download the “Couch to 5K” running app to track your progress.
+You can even download a running app to track your progress.
 Reward employees who participate by planning a party to celebrate their successful run, and invite them to challenge their peers, both within and outside of the company.

 12. Volunteering and community engagement

 Volunteering is good for your health and for your community.
 According to a study by Carnegie Mellon University, "adults over age 50 who volunteered on a regular basis were less likely to develop high blood pressure than non-volunteers.”
 The study also showed that adults who regularly volunteered had reduced stress levels and generally lived longer.

 However, these results were only true if the volunteer’s intentions were truly altruistic.
 So, rather than offering incentives to employees who volunteer, just make sure you give those who are interested in philanthropy ample time and resources to do so.
 In fact, many companies will offer employees up to a week of paid time off as long as they use it to volunteer.
 Deloitte even offers unlimited paid time for volunteering.